Skip to main content

 Community Service Officers (CSOs)

 CSOs are part-time members of the Metro Transit Police Department who are enrolled in degree programs and on their way to law enforcement careers.
-Their duties educating riders about the Code of Conduct, inspecting fares and issuing administrative citations, and assisting customers on the system.
-CSOs are currently focused on light rail and in April 2024 will turn their attention to Bus Rapid Transit lines.
-CSOs will contact police when they observe or suspect illegal behavior, or if someone violating the Code of Conduct refuses to leave transit property after being asked to do so.
+Their duties include educating customers about the Code of Conduct, inspecting fares and issuing administrative citations, and assisting customers on the system.

 Learn more about becoming a Metro Transit Community Service Officer